Whywait Plumbing Services Logo

 • deterioration of the inner rubber tube liner

-Essentially all stainless steel braided flexible hoses are a stainless steel braided sheath over an inner tube, usually made of highly durable EDPM rubber.
-The water pressure forces the EDPM rubber inner tubing to expand against the braiding to avoid any uneven stress pressure and preventing further expansion.
+Essentially, all stainless steel braided flexible hoses have a stainless steel braided sheath over an inner tube, usually made of highly durable EDPM rubber.
+Water pressure forces the EDPM rubber inner tubing to expand against the braiding to avoid uneven stress pressure and prevent further expansion.

-If the inner tube liner ruptures and starts to leak the braided stainless steel is also unlikely to rupture at the same time.
-Usually, water will just leak through the braided stainless steel initially which will result in either rust spots, water leaking or ultimately if the warning signs go unseen a burst hose with the resultant flooding.
+If the inner tube liner ruptures and starts to leak, the braided stainless steel is also unlikely to rupture simultaneously.
+Usually, water will leak through the braided stainless steel initially, resulting in either rust spots, water leaking or ultimately, if the warning signs go unseen, a burst hose with the resultant flooding.

 Like all plumbing fixtures, a stainless steel flexible hose has a life expectancy and does require periodic checking based on: